 Provides an overview of legislative and regulatory occupational health and safety requirements.
 Including information on accident/incident investigations and when to report.

 In Summer 2020 B.C. made changes to the Workers Compensation Act to better support injured workers and their families, as well as enhance WorkSafeBC’s ability to investigate workplace incidents.

 An independent, administrative tribunal with the mandate to mediate and adjudicate employment and labour relations matters related to unionized workplaces.
 Contact the Board.

 Employers’ Advisers Office

-As a branch of the Ministry of Labour, the Employers' Advisers provides advice, assistance, representation and education to employers, potential employers and employer associations concerning workers' compensation issues in accordance with section 94 of the Workers Compensation Act.
+Operating independently of WorkSafeBC, the Employers' Advisers Office provides advice, assistance, representation and education to employers, potential employers and employer associations concerning workers' compensation issues.Contact the Office.